axelarnetwork/tofn/README.md

 ## Threshold cryptography

-For an implementation of the [GG20](https://eprint.iacr.org/2020/540.pdf) threshold-ECDSA protocol, see this version of [tofn](https://github.com/axelarnetwork/tofn/tree/0b441ed758ebed6726f7a2cf1ccce6a95c33152c).
-The GG20 protocol implementation should not be considered ready for production since it doesn't protect against recently discovered attacks on the protocol implementation.
+For an implementation of the [GG20](https://eprint.iacr.org/2020/540.pdf) threshold-ECDSA protocol, see this version (with *known vulnerabilities*) of [tofn](https://github.com/axelarnetwork/tofn/tree/0b441ed758ebed6726f7a2cf1ccce6a95c33152c).
+The GG20 protocol implementation should not be considered ready for production since it doesn't protect against [recently discovered attacks](https://www.verichains.io/tsshock/) on the protocol implementation.
 This was removed from `tofn` as it is not being used in the Axelar protocol.

 ## Security notes